Gender role: Communication

-Gender communication is viewed as a form of intercultural communication; and gender is both an influence on and a product of communication.
+Gender communication is viewed as a form of intercultural communication, and gender is both an influence on and a product of communication.

-Communication plays a large role in the process in which people become male or female because each gender is taught different linguistic practices.
-Gender is dictated by society through expectations of behavior and appearances, and then is shared from one person to another, by the process of communication.
+Communication plays a large role in the process of people becoming male or female because each gender is taught different linguistic practices.
+Gender is dictated by society through expectations of behavior and appearance, and is then shared from one person to another through communication.
 Gender does not create communication, communication creates gender.

 For example, females are often more expressive and intuitive in their communication, but males tend to be instrumental and competitive.
 In addition, there are differences in accepted communication behaviors for males and females.
-To improve communication between genders, people who identify as either male or female must understand the differences between each gender.
+To improve communication between genders, people who identify as male or female must understand the differences between them.

-As found by Cara Tigue (McMaster University in Hamilton, Canada) the importance of powerful vocal delivery for women in leadership could not be underestimated, as famously described in accounts of Margaret Thatcher's years in power.
+As found by Cara Tigue (McMaster University in Hamilton, Canada), the importance of powerful vocal delivery for women in leadership could not be underestimated, as famously described in accounts of Margaret Thatcher's years in power.

 Nonverbal communication

-Hall published an observational study on nonverbal gender differences and discussed the cultural reasons for these differences.
+Hall published an observational study on nonverbal gender differences and discussed the cultural reasons behind them.
 In her study, she noted women smile and laugh more and have a better understanding of nonverbal cues.
-She believed women were encouraged to be more emotionally expressive in their language, causing them to be more developed in nonverbal communication.
+She believed women were encouraged to be more emotionally expressive in their language, leading them to develop more in nonverbal communication.

-Men, on the other hand, were taught to be less expressive, to suppress their emotions, and to be less nonverbally active in communication and more sporadic in their use of nonverbal cues.
-Most studies researching nonverbal communication described women as being more expressively and judgmentally accurate in nonverbal communication when it was linked to emotional expression; other nonverbal expressions were similar or the same for both genders.
+Men, on the other hand, were taught to be less expressive, to suppress their emotions, and to be less nonverbally active in communication, using nonverbal cues more sporadically.
+Most studies on nonverbal communication described women as more expressive and more judgmentally accurate in nonverbal communication when it was linked to emotional expression; other nonverbal expressions were similar or the same for both genders.

-McQuiston and Morris also noted a major difference in men and women's nonverbal communication.
+McQuiston and Morris also noted a major difference in men's and women's nonverbal communication.
 They found that men tend to show body language linked to dominance, like eye contact and interpersonal distance, more than women.